 We all respond differently to stress and anxiety.
 Our response is often based on our family upbringing, background, or current life circumstances.
 According to the Centers for Disease Control and Prevention, people who may respond more strongly to the stress of this crisis include:

-- Older people and people with chronic diseases, including autoimmune diseases (link to GHSH article), who are at higher risk for COVID-19
+- Older people and people with chronic diseases, includingautoimmune diseases, who are at higher risk for COVID-19.

 - People who have pre-existing mental health conditions including substance abuse issues.

 Also, due to government-issued quarantine laws and social distancing, many others who aren’t directly affected by the disease may suffer from the indirect consequences of self-isolation, such as depression and post-traumatic stress disorder.
 If you fall into any of these groups and/or you are feeling anxious about your exposure to COVID-19, you are not alone.
 It’s important to notice and accept how you feel, while creating space in your schedule to take care of yourself and your loved ones.
 First, look out for these common signs of distress: